 - Ages 4 to 8 – 5 mg/day

-You can up the zinc intake in your children through natural food sources.
+You can increase the zinc intake in your child’s diet through natural food sources.
 You can add these zinc foods for kids to your child’s diet-

 - Red meat (pork, chicken, beef etc.)

 - Whole-grain cereals

 A well-planned vegetarian diet can provide adequate zinc for all age groups, and vegetarians appear to be at no greater risk of zinc deficiency than non-vegetarians.
 Important sources of zinc for vegetarians include whole grains, legumes and soy products, nuts, seeds, as well as fortified cereals and dairy.